Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Related Work

-Most benchmarks for surgical instrument segmentation started as part of the Endoscopic Vision Grand Challenge\footnote{\url{https://endovis.grand-challenge.org/}}.
-The inaugural benchmark in this series was the 2015 Instrument Segmentation and Tracking Challenge (Endovis 2015)~(\cite{endovis2015}), which provided short video clips of laparoscopic colorectal surgeries and some \textit{ex vivo} robot-assisted procedures.
-The corresponding semantic segmentation annotations focused on the sub-parts of the surgical instruments.
-Later, the 2017 Robotic Instrument Segmentation Challenge (Endovis 2017)~(\cite{endovis2017}) introduced a more complex approach to instrument segmentation by proposing the recognition of instrument types.
-Thus, Endovis 2017 provided instance-wise annotations for entire instruments and their sub-type label in multiple videos of robot-assisted porcine procedures.
-The 2018 Robotic Scene Segmentation Challenge (Endovis 2018)~(\cite{endovis2018}) further expanded the scope of these benchmarks, offering surgical scene semantic segmentation in robot-assisted porcine procedures.
-These detailed annotations included instrument parts, anatomical structures, and specific surgical objects like clips, threads, and needles, which provided a richer context for segmentation tasks.
-Still, all these benchmarks solely focus on segmentation tasks, lacking annotations for surgical workflow analysis tasks, and none of them provide data from human \textit{in vivo} robot-assisted procedures.
-Also, all these benchmarks were mainly formulated for semantic segmentation approaches, as they all use semantic segmentation-based annotations and metrics, and only Endovis 2017 could be directly employed for instance segmentation.
-Thus, these benchmarks significantly ignored the instance-level nature of surgical instrument segmentation.
+Most benchmarks for surgical instrument segmentation originated from the Endoscopic Vision Grand Challenge\footnote{\url{https://endovis.grand-challenge.org/}}.
+First, the 2015 Instrument Segmentation and Tracking Challenge (Endovis 2015)~(\cite{endovis2015}), offered laparoscopic colorectal surgeries and \textit{ex vivo} robot-assisted procedures with semantic segmentation of instrument sub-parts.
+Later, the 2017 Robotic Instrument Segmentation Challenge (Endovis 2017)~(\cite{endovis2017}) introduced instrument type recognition with instance-wise annotations in robot-assisted porcine procedures.
+Similarly, The 2018 Robotic Scene Segmentation Challenge (Endovis 2018)~(\cite{endovis2018}) used similar data with semantic segmentation annotations for instrument parts, anatomical structures, and additional surgical objects.
+Nevertheless, these benchmarks lack higher-level temporal tasks, do not include human \textit{in vivo} RAS data, and, in the cases of EndoVis 2015 and 2018, they overlook the instance-level nature of surgical instrument segmentation.

-In our previous research~(\cite{isinet}), our team adapted the original annotations from Endovis 2018 for instance-level segmentation of instrument types.
-We used these annotations to fully exploit the potential of mask classification models for instance segmentation~(\cite{maskrcnn}).
-This approach demonstrated the superior potential of instance-based approaches for surgical instrument segmentation, as we strongly outperformed all previous semantic segmentation-based methods~(\cite{isinet}).
-Nevertheless, we kept a semantic segmentation evaluation metric to maintain comparability with previous studies.
-Alternatively, \cite{islam2020interactions} re-annotated the data from Endovis 2018 for detecting instruments and anatomical structures, along with annotations for the interactions between instruments and tissues.
-These interaction annotations are analogous to instrument action annotations and provide a deeper understanding of the dynamics within the surgical scene.